GoSuda

 5| c.c.c.c | 80 | a.a.a.a | 50000 |

-Through this process, the smartphone perceives as if it is directly communicating with the web server using its own public IP address.
+Through this process, the smartphone perceives itself as communicating directly with the web server using its own public IP address.
 Thanks to NAT, multiple internal devices can simultaneously access the internet using a single public IP address.

 Kubernetes

-Kubernetes possesses one of the most sophisticated and complex network architectures among recent technologies.
-Furthermore, NAT, as previously mentioned, is utilized in various contexts.
-The following are two prominent examples:
+Kubernetes possesses one of the most sophisticated and intricate network structures among recently developed technologies.
+Furthermore, the aforementioned NAT is utilized in various contexts.
+The following two cases are representative examples.

-When a Pod initiates communication with the cluster's external environment.
+When a Pod performs communication with the external cluster from within the Pod

 Pods within a Kubernetes cluster are typically assigned private IP addresses that allow communication only within the cluster network.
-Therefore, when a Pod needs to communicate with the external internet, NAT is required for outbound traffic from the cluster.
+Therefore, if a Pod needs to communicate with the external internet, NAT is required for outbound traffic.
 In this scenario, NAT is primarily performed on the Kubernetes node (each server in the cluster) where the Pod is running.
-When a Pod sends an outbound packet, it is first transmitted to the node where the Pod resides.
-The node then alters the source IP address of this packet (the Pod's private IP) to its own public IP address and appropriately modifies the source port before forwarding it externally.
+When a Pod sends a packet destined for external communication, the packet is first delivered to the node to which the Pod belongs.
+The node then translates the source IP address of this packet (the Pod's private IP) to its own public IP address and appropriately modifies the source port before forwarding it externally.
 This process is analogous to the NAT process described earlier for Wi-Fi routers.

 1# TCP packet received by the node, Pod => Node